Shibuya

 The fashion epicenter of Tokyo

-The Tsutaya Building and Starbucks with a view on the famous Shibuya Crossing are closed for renovation work from October 31, 2023 to spring 2024
+The Tsutaya Building and Starbucks with a view on the famous Shibuya Crossing closed for renovation works from October 31, 2023 to April 25, 2024.
+The renewed Tsutaya is dedicated to Japanese anime products.

 Major construction works around Shibuya Station due to the Greater SHIBUYA project (several skyscrappers to be built until 2027)